 Sister Donna has stories to tell about the importance of the Mothers Day Appeal, of why the donations starting on this special Sunday are so important:

-■ A parent who has worked for 20 years and his or her place of employment shuts down.
+@Normal:■ A parent who has worked for 20 years and his or her place of employment shuts down.
 Looking for work and waiting for unemployment benefits to begin, the bills begin to pile up.
 The parent becomes anxious, depressed and scared of losing the home and vehicle as financial stability slips away.

 ■ A 25-year-old veteran suffering physical injuries including a traumatic brain injury.
 He is home and out of the military, has health insurance through the Veterans Administration, but his wife and child are uninsured and he cannot work due to physical disabilities.
 His short-term memory is impaired.
 He has applied for compensation and has been identified as 90 percent eligible, but it is taking months for the paperwork to be processed.
 He needs financial assistance for food and a utility bill.

 Sister Donna is confident that, in spite of the sluggish area economy, the donations will come in.